cdmill/sentiment_analysis/README.md

 # README

-This is a collection of files used for performing sentiment analysis using linear regression.
+This is a collection of files used for performing sentiment analysis using methods such as linear regression and naive bayes..

 ## Logistic Regression